 - If time permits, describe montages of images (moving or still) that often serve a supporting role.

-- When extended description (also called expanded description) is a technical and/or contractual option, provide this more in-depth description before the content rather than after.
+- When expanded description (also called extended description) is a technical and/or contractual option, provide this more in-depth description before the content rather than after.

 How to Describe

 - Use vocabulary that is meaningful to students who are blind or visually impaired.

 - Describe visual action or movement in terms of the viewer's body.